haoxiuwang/mysite-s/source/en/chapter-5/index.md

 ### First, like Google committed to artificial intelligence, and SpaceX committed to human migration to Mars, Aomoxo aimes to join them as one of the bravest pioneers in uncharted territories.

-The world’s most outstanding pioneers have already set fabulous examples for us, showing us that it is possible to turn rockets into reusable space buses going to and fro from earth to space, and realize the dream of human migration to Mars in a commercial way; Showing us that with enough computers working together, you can achieve things like simulating human intelligence, facial recognition, and autonomous driving.
+The world’s most outstanding pioneers have already set fabulous examples for us, showing us that it is possible to turn rockets into reusable space buses going from earth to space, and realize the dream of human migration to Mars in a commercial way; Showing us that with enough computers working together, you can achieve things like simulating human intelligence, facial recognition, and autonomous driving.

 There also won't be any shortage of brave, pioneer spirits in Aomoxo, we've got so many ideas just waiting to be realized.
 More importantly, Aomoxo will have tens of thousands talents refusing to be mediocre and brave enough to give up a comfortable life.
 This allows us not only to have confidence, but also the ability to play the role of pioneers and do the impossibles.